erinyoung/LaundryFlow/README.md

 - dried
 - folded

-This is therefore a conceptual exersize with a visual dictionary to teach nextflow workflow usage.
+This is a conceptual exersize with a visual dictionary to teach nextflow workflow usage.

 If only laundry could be as easy as running a Nextflow workflow.